 Wholeness is generous because it feels no lack.
 No matter how much you give, if you give freely, more will come to you.
 On the other hand, if you feel a pinch of lack underneath, it won’t be easy to give and you won’t experience the joy of giving and receiving.

 Generosity begins at the level of the soul, which has an inexhaustible source of the two things that are vital to life: energy and awareness.
 When you know at the deepest levels that you can never run short of these two things, you will become generous of spirit and giving on any level will feel natural and easy.

-Here are the major gifts we all can give when we’re generous of
+Here are the major gifts we all can give when we’re generous of spirit:

 Offer yourself first.
 This means sharing the real you instead of the false self that most people offer the world.
 The false self is something we develop to fit into society’s expectations and win external approval, while the real self is open and vulnerable.
 It doesn’t feel a division between one soul and another.
 While social conditioning can make it feel frightening to offer the real you, remember that fear often gives false counsel.
 When you offer the real you, you become stronger, stripping off the flimsy suit of armor that was an illusion all along.
 When you share your true self, you offer your wholeness of spirit.

 Don’t withhold the truth.
 Whatever is false blocks spirit and prevents the flow of energy and awareness. every time you speak your truth, you establish your own wholeness and evolution.
 This isn’t about standing up for “absolute truths” but about being authentic and honest on the most intimate scale.
 In families where someone has an alcohol or drug addiction and the other family members keep silent, they feel a sense of helplessness and the problems fester.
 Speaking the truth opens up options and empowers.
 It shows caring.